Rethinking Play: A WhiteWater Report on the Psychology of Play and its Practical Application

 - When it comes to favourite leisure activity, more than half the respondents in China opted for ‘discovering the side streets of a city’ while in the US ‘seeing friends’ emerged as most popular – again telling us how there is a growing sense of maturity and need for community in the US population, in direct contrast with the China respondents, where there is a yearning for exploration and adventure – a useful insight if you are developing or managing parks in these regions.

 While these are just a few of the survey findings, the complete Play Report offers detailed findings of the survey, tips on bringing play alive in parks, a play evaluation tool and expert insights on the psychology of play.
-To know more, reach out to Cassidy Newman, Communications Specialist, WhiteWater and sign up for the complete Play report now!
+To know more, reach out to Cassidy Newman, Communications Specialist, WhiteWater and download the complete Play report now!